Amirmadjour/recognition-pca/README.md

    ```bash
    npm install
    ```
+2. run all the cells in pca.ipynb file to generate models files( do this only once, if you don't have the pkl files in backend)

-2. Start the app
+3. Start the app

    ```bash
     npx expo start
    ```

-3. Start the django server
+4. Start the django server

    ```bash
    python manage.py runserver 0.0.0.0:8000